Study Architecture in Germany: 16 Universities & 23 Courses Taught in English

 Why Study Architecture in Germany?

 Universities here attract students from all over the world, creating a diverse and multicultural atmosphere.
 This means you'll be studying with people from all backgrounds, learning from their experiences, and broadening your horizons.
-Many programs are offered in both English and German, so you’ll find plenty of courses to suit your needs, even if your German isn’t perfect.
+Lots of courses are offered in English and German, so even if your German isn’t great yet, you’ll still have plenty of options.

 What about scholarships and tuition fees for international architecture students?